 Conifers are the perfect choice for groundcovers, shrubs, or trees in almost any garden.
 Evergreen and always architecturally interesting, they're also drought, pest-, and disease-resistant, and rarely have any demanding cultivation needs.
 The Timber Press Pocket Guide to Conifers is the perfect companion for anyone who needs a portable guide to conifer choices.
 With everything you need to know to choose and grow just the right conifer, this book also provides stunning photos of conifers in gardens so you can pick the plant you truly love.

-Natural History of the Pacific Northwest Mountains is an engagingly written, portable history of the Cascade region got identifying the flora, fauna, and geology of the region.
+Natural History of the Pacific Northwest Mountains is an engagingly written, portable history and identification guide for the flora, fauna, and geology of the region.
 This guide also includes information about the landscape and weather.
-Packed with 800 color photographs, this is the perfect overview of the region if you are looking for a simple way to discover the great outdoors.
+Packed with 800 color photographs, this is the perfect overview of the Pacific Northwest if you are looking for a simple way to discover the great outdoors.

 "Garden Revolution"shows how an ecological approach to planting can lead to beautiful gardens that buck much of conventional gardening s counter-productive, time-consuming practices.
 Instead of picking the wrong plant and then constantly tilling, weeding, irrigating, and fertilizing, Larry Weaner advocates for choosing plants that are adapted to the soil and climate of a specific site and letting them naturally evolve over time.
 The lushly-photographed reference is an important moment in horticulture that will be embraced by anyone looking for a better, smarter way to garden."